 - WordPress made it possible for artists to build a professional artist website with the help of hosting services like BlueHost.

-Even though technology has made it possible for an artist to sell their art online, there are still challenges.
+Even though technology has made it possible for you to sell their art online, there are still challenges you will face.

 Someone recently asked me, “Why do some artists do well on Facebook while others cannot build a following?“

-My answer to this question was, “Artists that take the time to learn how to use the tools available like Facebook are the ones that shine.”
+My answer to this question was, “Artists who take the time to learn how to use the tools available like Facebook are the ones that shine.”